 Every year Millions of Americans year purchase prescription medications from online pharmacies outside the U.S. to save money, even though it's illegal.
-Buying prescription drugs online can be dangerous if you are not careful where you buy them.

 The cost of life-saving drugs can be prohibitive in America.
 Some drugs cost many times more than what people from other countries pay for the same drugs.

 Online pharmacies operating outside of the U.S. can offer some very significant savings.
 However, they also pose the greatest risk for running into counterfeit drugs.

 • Buying drugs from internet pharmacies that do not provide a street address and telephone number may pose serious health risks.